oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

              field: username

-This configuration states that JWT is disabled, and we'll use a value serialization strategy of 'single' which means we want the header to be a single account field value (we'll talk about serialization strategies later).
+This configuration states that JWT is disabled, and we'll use a value conversion strategy of ``single`` which means we want the header to be a single account field value (we'll talk about :ref:`JWTs <forwarded account header jwt>` and :ref:`conversion strategies <object conversion strategy>` later).
 The account field that we want to use as the value is indicated by the ``stormpath.zuul.account.header.value.field`` config property, which in this case is ``username``.

 With the above config, if an account with a username of ``tk421`` was associated with the request, the header sent to the origin server(s) would look like this: